 Technology is here to stay.
-Because of this, the technology industry in our region is expected to grow 32 percent with 10,000 new jobs projected by 2026.
+Because of this, the technology industry in our region is expected to grow 13% with 7,900 new jobs projected by 2031.

 If you employ individuals in technology jobs, you may have noticed this rapid growth is creating a shortage of skilled and experienced workers to fill your jobs.
-In collaboration with economic development agencies and education and training providers, we worked with businesses that hire technology workers to identify the gaps between the supply of skilled workers and business needs.
+Through a collaborative model, we work with businesses that hire technology workers to identify the gaps between the supply of skilled workers and business needs.
 We then developed a plan to direct and guide workforce system activities and investments to bring workforce supply and demand together.